3mdeb/news-and-ideas/blog/content/post/2020-09-28-coreboot-riscv.md

 needs, which makes them independent from the main providers and may lead to increase of competitiveness in the aspect of innovation.
 While getting more and more attention, RISC-V is also getting more support.
-It is supported architecture for coreboot and Linux kernel.
+It is supported architecture for coreboot.
 In the next steps, I will explain how to build coreboot for RISC-V and run it in Qemu emulator.

 #### 2. Build Docker image